 Cathy earned her PhD in political science at Rutgers University, where she was also a graduate research assistant at the Center for American Women and Politics and a seminar fellow at the Institute for Research on Women.
 She holds a BA in political science from the University of San Diego, where she was a McNair Scholar and played on the NCAA Division I softball team.

 Cathy teaches courses in American politics, with an emphasis on identity politics and political institutions.
-Her research has been supported by the William A. Steiger Fund for Legislative Studies, the Institute for Citizens and Scholars, the APSA Fund for Latino Scholarship, and the Dirksen Congressional Center.
+Her research has been supported by the New Perspectives in Studies of American Governance program, the Center for Effective Lawmaking, the William A. Steiger Fund for Legislative Studies, the Institute for Citizens and Scholars, the APSA Fund for Latino Scholarship, and the Dirksen Congressional Center.
 She is also the recipient of the 2016 Carrie Chapman Catt Prize for Research on Women and Politics and the 2016 WPSA Betty Nesvold Women and Politics Best Paper Award.
 Her dissertation, on which her book is based, was selected as a co-winner of the 2020 Best Dissertation Award by APSA's Women, Gender, and Politics Research Section.

 Originally from California, Cathy currently lives in Bellingham, WA with her husband, Dan; their daughter, Ellie; their dog, Molly; and their cat, Mittens.
 She is also a vegetarian, a yoga teacher, and a rookie roller derby jammer.